oracle-livelabs/oci/oci-landing-zones/intro/intro.md

 - Networking and connectivity: Create a virtual cloud network (VCN), subnets, and other networking and connectivity resources that are required to run your  workloads.
 - Security: Enable a strong security posture by enabling OCI security services such as Oracle Vulnerability Scanning Service, and Oracle Cloud Infrastructure Bastion.

-The following diagram illustrates the ESBLZv2.0 reference architecture.
+The following diagram illustrates the OELZ reference architecture.

 ![architecture](./../intro/images/enterprise-landing-zone-v2.svg " ")

 ## Compartments Overview

 You use compartments to organize and isolate your resources to make it easier to manage and secure access to them.
-The ESBLZv2 creates a compartment structure for your organization.
+The OELZ creates a compartment structure for your organization.
 You control access to compartment by creating policies that specify what actions groups of users can take on the resources in those compartments.
 The following diagram shows the compartment structure that is created by the landing zone:
 ![architecture](./../intro/images/esblz2-compartments.png " ")

 The compartments module only creates the compartment structure for a single environment which include the following compartments: